awslabs/aws-lambda-dart-runtime/README.md

 > this package requires Dart `>= 2.6`
 > currently `dart2native` only supports building for the platform it is run on, so you must either build on a `Linux` machine or use `docker`

+## Introduction

 [Dart](https://dart.dev/) is a unsupported [AWS Lambda](https://aws.amazon.com/lambda/) runtime.
-However, we can leverage a [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) to use the [Dart](https://dart.dev/) programming language.
-There are two options for how we could use [Dart](https://dart.dev/).
-We could bundle the Dart Runtime in a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and use JIT compilation to run a Dart program.
+However, you can leverage a [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) to use the [Dart](https://dart.dev/) programming language.

+There are two ways in which you could use [Dart](https://dart.dev/).
+Youd could bundle the Dart Runtime in a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and use JIT compilation to run a Dart program.
 The other is to compile a shipable binary of the Dart program.

 Dart `>= 2.6` introduced `dart2native`.
 The [tool](https://dart.dev/tools/dart2native) uses AOT (ahead-of-time) to compile a Dart program to [native x64 machine code](https://dart.dev/platforms).
 The created standalone executable is native machine code that's compiled from the specific Dart file and its dependencies, plus a small Dart runtime that handles type checking and gargabe collection.

-We decided to use the approach rather then the just-in-time compilation of Dart files.
-Because we do not want to ship different runtime versions to bootstrap the runtime environment.
-Furthermore, this has the advantage of not needing to further support any version of the standalone Dart runtime.
-Which we eventually we have to deprecated anyway.
-You end up with an always running version of your code.
+We decided to use the later approach rather then the just-in-time compilation of Dart files.
+The main reason for decisionis that we wanted to avoid that we have to ship and maintain a standalone Dart runtime version.
+We would eventually have to deprecated a version, or always update the version when moving forward.
+Furthermore, shipping a binary has the advantage of having an always runable version of your function.

+We want to highlight [Firecracker open-source innovation](https://www.youtube.com/watch?v=yDplzXEdBTI) from re:Invent 2019 which gives you a brief overview of [Firecracker](https://firecracker-microvm.github.io/).
+The underlying technology of AWS Lambda.

 ## Use